 The Tow-Knight Center for Entrepreneurial Journalism serves as a catalyst for journalism innovation and sustainability by running education programs, events, and communities.

 This initiative was formerly known as the Quality News Project and for a brief period of time as the NewsQA project.

 Since 2018, NewsQ has received support from the Facebook Journalism Project and Civic, incubated at TED.
+The KNoW Science Collaboration has also received support from WikiCred.
 It has also received an award from the Computing Community Consortium.